Samsenbow/Analysis-on-German-Credit-Risk-Data/README.md

 **Interpretation:**

-- Random Forest approves slightly more customers, generating additional revenue from good approvals, but also incurs higher costs from bad approvals.
+- Random Forest approves same amount of customers, generating same revenue from good approvals, as XGBoost but also incurs higher costs from bad approvals.

-- XGBoost approves fewer customers but reduces losses from bad approvals.
+- XGBoost reduces losses from bad approvals.

 Depending on business priorities (maximizing revenue vs minimizing losses), either model could be preferred.